Health equity in motion with Dr. L’Tricia Chery

 LC: To improve and address disparities within maternal health, Point32Health has several programs and initiatives that are constantly evolving to enhance the care that we facilitate for our members and community.
 We have a dedicated team of obstetric care managers (nurses that specialize in obstetrics) who identify members with high-risk pregnancy conditions and provide additional support throughout their pregnancies.
 The team works to educate members about their individualized condition and recommendations that are advised by the member’s provider.
 They assist the member in accessing benefits and health care services, and focus on topics such as increasing prenatal and postpartum visits and screenings for postpartum depression.
 Point32Health care managers have a 24-hour nurse line where members can reach out with any questions or concerns.
 Care managers also assist eligible members in accessing doula services.
 Additionally, Point32Health has community health workers, who aide members with addressing social determinants of health needs, such as housing, accessing healthier foods and transportation to health care appointments.

-Whether a member is currently pregnant, trying to get pregnant, has recently delivered or is experiencing a pregnancy loss, Point32Health offers support through our partnership with Ovia Health to eligible members.
+Whether a member is currently pregnant, trying to get pregnant, has recently delivered or is experiencing a pregnancy loss, Point32Health offers support through our collaboration with Ovia Health to eligible members.
 Ovia Health is an online platform for family health including fertility, pregnancy, parenting and menopause.
 The Ovia Health app offers educational resources including live seminars, as well as unlimited support via the app’s asynchronous messaging service to ask health care experts questions anonymously and get connected to in-network providers.

 We [at Point32Health] work to understand and address social determinants of health for members in all life stages, including those seeking maternal health care.